The Daily Dose/Friday, June 21, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow can’t tell of the new key packets are a win for the environment or not.
+The Diary of a Nobody – Sparrow turns the heater on at The Shire.
 Today’s Diary.

 ———